kapoor-abhi/kkbox_churn_prediction/README.md

 <h2 align="center">1.
 Executive Summary & Business Problem</h2>

-> [!NOTE]
-> This project implements a production-grade Machine Learning system to predict user churn for a music streaming platform (KKBOX dataset).
-Unlike notebook-based ML projects, this repository focuses on system design, automation, reproducibility, and observability across the entire ML lifecycle.

 Many subscription-based businesses incorrectly assume that a lack of interaction signifies incoming churn, or that aggressive promotions strictly retain users.
 This project tackles the complexities of **subscriber churn prediction** through advanced feature engineering and behavioral segmentation, challenging conventional wisdom with hard data.

 ---